KarlHegbloom/zotero-texmacs-integration/README.md

 NEWS
 ----

+  * 2016-07-31: For some reason the github releases list for propachi-texmacs does not put the actually latest ones at the top as expected.
+I just added v1.1.113beta3, today, but it thinks I published it on April 27, and so it's listed at the bottom.

   * 2016-07-30: The first 4 characters of each citation are now a link to the bibliography entry.
 Each bibliography entry has a list of pagerefs appended to it, so that you can click to the point in the